Cincinnati Zoo and Botanical Garden: Elephant Reserve (currently unoccupied)

 The Herbivora building was constructed in 1906 for $50,000, a huge sum at the time, which was home to the zoo's Elephants, Giraffes, Hippopotamuses, and Rhinoceroses until the late 1990s.
-Listed on the National Register of Historic Places in 1975, it is considered one of the most spectacular historic buildings in the zoo world.
-At 150 feet long and 75 feet, this was the largest and most complete concrete animal building in the world, intended for hoofed animals.
-In 2000, the attraction became Vanishing Giants, featuring giraffes, okapis and elephants.
-From 2007 to 2008, the giraffe and okapi yards were renovated into a food court area and their respective species moved to other areas in the zoo.
+Listed on the National Register of Historic Places in 1975, it is considered one of the most spectacular historic buildings in the world.
+At 150 feet long and 75 feet wide, this was the largest and most complete concrete animal building in the world, intended for hoofed animals.
+In 2000, the attraction became Vanishing Giants, featuring giraffes, okapis, and elephants.
+From 2007 to 2008, the giraffe and okapi yards were renovated into a food court area, and their respective species were moved to other areas in the zoo.
 It has since undergone several renovations and became the Cincinnati Zoo's Elephant Reserve at that time.

-Elephant Reserve was the home to two subspecies of the Asian elephant in a 4 acre exhibit with a 60,000 gallon pool in the female yard.
+Elephant Reserve was the home to two subspecies of the Asian elephant in a 4 acre exhibit with a 60,000-gallon pool in the female yard.
 The zoo has been trying to breed the two, but they have been unsuccessful since their last baby in 1998.

-On the October 1st of 2024, the elephants were moved to the Elephant Trek.
-Plans for what will become the current Elephant Reserve of becoming a giraffe tower have not been released to the public yet.
+As of October 1, 2024, the elephants were moved to the Elephant Trek.
+The current Elephant Reserve is to become Giraffe Tower sometime in the future.